woom221/CANSSI-Horse-Racing/README.md

 # CANSSI-Horse-Racing

-Competition Re: CANSSI French Trot Horse Racing
+This is a github repository for entering French Trot Horse Racing: Forecasting Competition from Canadian Statistical Sciences Institute.